ozer/shakespearemon/README.md

 - After resolving that, I'll continue with the below.
 - Organizing the code better in modularized way.
 - Moving all the integration tests in `main.src` into `tests` folder, as it is too hard to follow integration tests now :(.
+- Caching in `Dockerfile` so, it'll take less time at deployment.
+- I'd add `health-check` route, configure `environment` and deploy this to `GCP Cloud Run` using GitHub Actions.